 - UR.2.1.
 Automatic Temperature Compensation.
 A compensated device may not be replaced with an uncompensated device without the written approval of the weights and measures authority having jurisdiction over the device. - UR.2.2.
 Invoices.
-A customer purchasing hydrocarbon gas measured by a vapor meter for other than motor fuel shall receive from the seller an invoice for each billing period.
+A customer purchasing hydrocarbon gas measured by a vapor meter shall receive from the seller an invoice for each billing period.
 The invoice shall clearly and separately show the following: - (a) The opening and closing meter readings and the dates of those readings. - (b) The altitude correction factor. - (c) The total cubic meters (cubic feet) billed, corrected for elevation. - (d) The charge per cubic meter (cubic foot) after correction for elevation. - (e) All periodic charges independent of the measured gas, such as meter charges, meter reading fees, service charges or a minimum charge for a minimum number of cubic meters (cubic feet). - (f) The total charge for the billing period.

-If the vapor meter is equipped with an automatic temperature compensator, or any other means are used to compensate for temperature, the invoice shall show that the volume has been adjusted to the volume at $15 \,^{\circ}\text{C}$ ( $60 \,^{\circ}\text{F}$ ).
-(Amended 1988 and 1991)
+If the vapor meter is equipped with an automatic temperature compensator, or any other means are used to compensate for temperature, the invoice shall show that the volume has been adjusted to the volume at 15 °C (60 °F).

 UR.2.3.
 Correction for Elevation. - The metered volume of gas shall be corrected for changes in the atmospheric pressure with respect to elevation to the standard pressure of 101.56 kPa (14.73 psia).
-The appropriate altitude correction factor from Table 2M or 2 shall be used.
+The appropriate altitude correction factor from Table 2M.
+Corrections for Altitude, Metric Units or Table 2.
+Corrections for Altitude, Inch-Pound Units shall be used.
 (The table is modified from NIST Handbook 117.)

 (Amended 1988)